pixmin/til/README.md

 ## salt

-To list all minions managed:
+To list all managed minions:
 ```
 salt-run manage.status
 ```